kiaghods/kiaghods-website/README.md

     cd kiaghods-website
     ```

+2. Install the dependencies:
+    ```bash
+    bundle install
+    ```

+3. Build the site and make it available on a local server:
+    ```bash
+    bundle exec jekyll serve
+    ```

-2. Open the `index.html` file in your browser to view the website.
+4. Open your web browser and navigate to `http://localhost:4000` to view the website.

+## Deployment

+The website is automatically deployed to GitHub Pages using GitHub Actions.
+On every push to the `main` branch, the site is built and the contents of the `_site` directory are pushed to the `gh-pages` branch.

 ## License